SpottyMatt/raspbian-stepmania-arcade/README.md

 If these controllers are actually different devices and require different key mappings, this makes them not work.
 You'd have to re-map the controllers through the "Options" menu every time StepMania started.

-The included launch script offers a solution: You can put namned key mapping files in StepMania's `Save/Keymaps/` directory for each controller you have.
+The included launch script offers a solution: You can put named key mapping files in StepMania's `Save/Keymaps/` directory for each controller you have.
 The launch script will then figure out the order that StepMania sees your controllers and create a correct `Keymaps.ini` file for StepMania.

 Your controllers will always be automatically mapped correctly.